apkarthik1986/JewelCalc4/README.md

 # JewelCalc

-**JewelCalc** is a Streamlit-based web application designed for jewelry shops to easily manage customer details, create and edit invoices with multiple metal items, apply taxes and discounts, and generate printable PDF bills—all in an intuitive, tabbed interface.
+**JewelCalc** is a Streamlit-based web application designed for jewellry shops to easily manage customer details, create and edit invoices with multiple metal items, apply taxes and discounts, and generate printable PDF bills—all in an intuitive, tabbed interface.

 ## Features